python/cpython/Doc/c-api/monitoring.rst

 It is expected that monitoring functions are not called with an exception set, except for those which are firing exception-related events.
-In the latter case, it is assumed that the event related to the current exception (the one returned from :c:func:`PyErr_GetRaisedException`).
+In the latter case, it is assumed that the event relates to the current exception (the one returned from :c:func:`PyErr_GetRaisedException`).

 .. c:type:: PyMonitoringState